-As of June 30, 2016, the WSPSD shallow zone treatment system has treated approximately 248.05 acre-feet of contaminated groundwater and has removed approximately 22 lbs. of VOCs, perchlorate, nitrate and hexavalent chromium.
+As of June 30, 2017, the WSPSD shallow zone treatment system has treated approximately 301.12 acre-feet of contaminated groundwater and has removed approximately 27.0 lbs. of VOCs, perchlorate, nitrate and hexavalent chromium.

-The existing GSWC Encinita Plant treatment facilities owned and operated by GSWC and partially funded by the WSPSD, will help address the deep zone contaminant plume in the northwestern sector.
-The deep zone project received federal reimbursement from WQA.
+The existing GSWC Encinita Plant treatment facilities, owned and operated by GSWC and partially funded by the WSPSD, along with a VOC treatment facility, previously owned and operated by Adams Ranch Mutual Water Company ("ARMWC"), will help address the deep zone contaminant plume in the northwestern sector.
+Both deep zone projects received federal reimbursement from WQA.